-My last hike in Yosemite was in April almost ten years ago; my planning consisted of little more than booking some accommodation and purchasing a map.
-As I get closer to the park and realise there is a solid wall of snow on both sides of the road, it crosses my mind that perhaps I should have done a bit more research.
-And brought more than just a T-shirt and shorts to wear…
+My hike to Clouds Rest and Sunrise Lakes is almost ten years since my last visit to Yosemite, when my planning consisted of little more than booking some accommodation and purchasing a map.
+As I got closer to the park and realised there was a solid wall of snow on both sides of the road, I thought perhaps I should have done a bit more research…. and brought more than just a T-shirt and shorts to wear in April.

 This time it’s a very different experience.
 I’m surprised how warm the weather is at the end of August, and even more surprised at how busy the park is.
 I make an early start to hopefully avoid the crowds, leaving Tuolumne Meadows Lodge just after sunrise for the Sunrise Lakes Trailhead.
 There’s no traffic on the road and the mist is rising off the meadows along the road.